juanduranc/broompy/README.md

 ### Python Library
 ### Juan Duran, Business Analyst & Industrial Engineer
 # broompy
-**broompy** is a simple Python library designed to help data scientists observe a summary of their DataFrame and facilitate data cleaning.
+**broompy** is a Python library designed to help data scientists observe a summary of their
+DataFrame and facilitate data cleaning.
 It reveals features that require cleaning or inspection.
 This library also displays charts to view the normal